-- e) COST201_250: A dummy variable that takes the value of unity (1) when respondent spends 201 to 250 Naira to or from campus per day, and zero (0) otherwise. - f) COST251_300: A dummy variable that takes the value of unity (1) when respondent spends 251 to 300 Naira to or from campus per day, and zero (0) otherwise. - g) COST301_350: A dummy variable that takes the value of unity (1) when respondent spends 301 to 350 Naira to or from campus per day, and zero (0) otherwise. - h) COST350More: A dummy variable that takes the value of unity (1) when respondent spends more than 350 Naira to or from campus per day, and zero (0) otherwise. - BUS = Number of buses/cabs taken from campus.
-The first category (1-2) is used as the base (reference) category and the remaining three are constructed into dummy variables as follows; - a) BUS34: A dummy variable that takes the value of unity (1) when respondent takes 3 to 4 buses from campus and zero (0) otherwise. - b) BUS56: A dummy variable that takes the value of unity (1) when respondent takes 5 to 6 buses from campus and zero (0) otherwise. - c) BUS6Plus: A dummy variable that takes the value of unity (1) when respondent takes more than 6 buses from campus and zero (0) otherwise.
+- e) COST201_250: A dummy variable that takes the value of unity (1) when respondent spends 201 to 250 Naira to or from campus per day, and zero (0) otherwise. - f) COST251_300: A dummy variable that takes the value of unity (1) CN/LX when respondent spends 251 to 300 Naira to or from campus per day, and zero (0) otherwise. - g) COST301_350: A dummy variable that takes the value of unity (1) when respondent spends 301 to 350 Naira to or from campus per day, and zero (0) otherwise. - h) COST350More: A dummy variable that takes the value of unity (1) when respondent spends more than 350 Naira to or from campus per day, and zero (0) otherwise. - Number of buses/cabs taken from campus.
+The first category (1-2) is BUS = used as the base (reference) category and the remaining three are constructed into dummy variables as follows; - a) BUS34: A dummy variable that takes the value of unity (1) when respondent takes 3 to 4 buses from campus and zero (0) otherwise. - b) BUS56: A dummy variable that takes the value of unity (1) when respondent takes 5 to 6 buses from campus and zero (0) otherwise. - c) BUS6Plus: A dummy variable that takes the value of unity (1) when respondent takes more than 6 buses from campus and zero (0) otherwise.

 Chapter three discusses hypotheses of this study and methods of analysis used in addressing the study objectives and set hypotheses.
 The chapter explores the primary and secondary sources of information of the research.
 Furthermore, the chapter explains the sample size, questionnaire administration and sampling procedure of this study.
-Designing of appropriate working methodology and choice of analytical

-aypotheses

-Aer three, the stuc.

-A comparative assessi

-Aniversity of Ibadan.
+Designing of appropriate working methodology and choice of analytical techniques within the context of the research objectives and hypotheses is the hallmark of a result oriented research in this chapter.
+Thus, in chapter three, the study defined the res campu.
+Communities of the second research methodology and analytical tools meant in a comparative assessment of oncampus and off-campus students' housing in the University of Ibadan.